-MetroResidences has a great selection of serviced apartments in Singapore, one of the world leading business destinations.
-Some are even pet friendly, and a lot of them have access to a pool – which is great, because it means I can get my workout at the end of the day.
+Some apartments are even pet friendly, and a lot of them have access to a pool – which is great, because it means you can get your workout at the end of the day.
 Getting a good place to relax and be comfortable is one of the top business travel tips.

 Make sure to have working wi-fi

 It would seem pretty obvious to have good wifi when traveling for business purposes, right?
-Well, do yourself a favore and listen to one of the best business travel tips you will come across: carry a portable wireless device, such as Tep Wireless.
+Well, do yourself a favor and listen to one of the best business travel tips you will come across: carry a portable wireless device, such as Tep Wireless.
 It saves the hassle of looking for a place with decent wi-fi and of getting a local SIM card, as it connects up to 5 devices at once.

 Make sure to carry a pair of smart pants and a skirt, a couple of dressy tops and nice shoes that you can wear at meetings, and a dress and heels to wear at events and parties.
 Packing cubes help keeping things in order inside the suitcase, and minimize the risk of creasing.